Building a Conversational Agent

 Configuring Memory

-Conversation memory enables the agent to maintain context across multiple interactions.
+Conversation Memory enables the Conversational Agent to maintain context across multiple interactions.

 Memory settings can be used to: